-Officials in Maricopa County, the state’s most populous, said about 17,000 ballots were affected by a printing mishap that prevented vote-counters from reading some ballots, a problem that slowed voting in some locations and infuriated Republicans who were counting on strong Election Day turnout.
+Officials in Maricopa County, the state’s most populous, said about 17,000 ballots were affected by a printing mishap that prevented vote-counters from reading some ballots, a problem that infuriated Republicans who were counting on strong Election Day turnout.
 County officials said all ballots will be counted but gave no timeline for doing so.

 “There is no perfect election.
-Yesterday was not a perfect election,” Bill Gates, chairman of the board of supervisors, told reporters earlier in the day.
+Yesterday was not a perfect election,” said Bill Gates, the Republican chairman of the county board of supervisors.
 “We will learn from it and do better.”